actigraph/ActiLifeManual/docs/start.rst

 .. figure:: /assets/img/WelcomeScreen.png
    :alt:

-FIGURE 6 – ACTILIFE WELCOME SCREEN
+Figure 6 – ActiLife Welcome Screen

 To view this welcome screen again at any time, select the ‘Help’ tab in the menu bar and then select ‘ActiLife Tour’ as shown in Figure 7.